 Sclerotherapy generally requires approximately 2-3 treatment sessions spaced approximately 6-8 weeks apart.
 One to three injections are usually required to effectively treat any one vein.
 The same area should not be retreated for 6-8 weeks to allow for complete healing, although other areas may undergo treatment during this time.
 Veins sometimes start to fade immediately, but more often fade in the 6-8 weeks following treatment.
 Although sclerotherapy works for existing spider and varicose veins, it does not prevent new ones from developing, but may decrease this risk.

-Radiofrequency ablation is remarkable, because it provides us with a means of treating varicose veins and venous insufficiency without vein removal surgery.
-In the not so distant past, surgeons would remove the poorly functioning vein with a procedure called vein stripping.
-This involved making two incisions in the leg, and literally “ripping out” the vein from the leg.
-Although this was effective, it caused pain, and sometimes required weeks for a full recovery.
-Another procedure we do not perform is Laser Ablation due to the bruising, pain, and discomfort compared to radiofrequency.
+Radiofrequency ablation is a leading treatment for many reasons, but most notably, it provides our team with a way of treating varicose veins without surgery to remove veins.
+In the past, vein surgeons would remove the poorly functioning vein through “vein stripping” which involved pulling the vein out of the leg.
+While effective, vein stripping was terribly painful and required weeks for recovery.
+Additionally, Laser Ablation is another technique that isn’t performed primarily due to the pain, bruising, and general discomfort.
+For these reasons, RFA is the preferred treatment method.
 Read more on the differences in the full article: Which Is Better: Radiofrequency Ablation VS Laser Ablation?

 Now we can treat varicose veins without making an incision, and with minimal pain.
 Not only that, but the new treatments are more efficacious than vein stripping, with fewer complications.
 Radiofrequency ablation truly has revolutionized how varicose veins are treated, and we are pleased to offer it at our center.